18F/18f.gsa.gov/_posts/2016-08-11-holly-allen-helping-engineer-a-better-18F.md

 **MK: Are there any anecdotes or stories that you can share about overcoming obstacles on your project.**

-**HA:** Like a lot of growing organization, 18F has just passed Dunbar’s number, which is the limit to the number of people who you can sustain stable relationships with.
+**HA:** Like a lot of growing organizations, 18F has just passed Dunbar’s number, which is the limit to the number of people who you can sustain stable relationships with.
 (In other words, we’re now too big for everyone to know everyone within 18F.)
 As a result, we’ve had to learn